01 of 18

 04 of 18

-How to Check Glue and Remove Glued Items Before Refinishing
+Check Glue and Remove Glued Items Before Refinishing

-Fortunately, most pieces of mass-produced dollhouse scale furniture made in recent times use glues which are easy to remove.
+Fortunately, most pieces of mass-produced dollhouse scale furniture made in recent times use glues that are easy to remove.
 This cabinet had several areas of hard, clear, shiny glue in smoothly edged puddles emerging from behind the trims.
 The 'jars' glued to the shelves appeared to use the same glue.

 Shiny puddles of glue often mean a hot melt glue was used to join the parts.
 A careful application of heat from an embossing gun with a bit of pressure applied at the edges using a long polymer clay blade showed that hot melt glue had been used to glue objects to the shelves.
 We tried the glued objects on the shelves first, as they won't be used for this refinishing project, and their loss wouldn't be mourned.
 The shelves are slightly out of scale, so if they don't survive the glue removing experiment, they can easily be replaced.

-A hair dryer will also often selectively melt hot melt glues.
+A hairdryer will also often selectively melt hot melt glues.
 If the glues wouldn't dissolve with heat, our next step is to try rubbing alcohol (isopropanol) on a cotton bud, and if that doesn't work either, try acetone (nail polish remover) on a cotton bud.
-Use any of these methods only under well-ventilated conditions!Continue to 5 of 18 below.
+Use any of these methods only under well-ventilated conditions.Continue to 5 of 18 below.

 05 of 18